swirlai/swirl-search/docs/AI-Connect.md

 # Optimizing RAG

+## Using Summaries

+Set `SWIRL_ALWAYS_FALL_BACK_TO_SUMMARY` to True to cause SWIRL to use the result summaries for RAG.
+This is the best option for any source you can't fetch pages from due to authentication issues.

 ## Distribution Strategy

 The distribution strategy controls how pages are chosen from the search results by source.
 It is controlled by setting `SWIRL_RAG_DISTRIBUTION_STRATEGY` as follows: